20% Off USA-Made All-Metal Greenhouse Kits until May 31

 Why plant seedlings over direct sowing seeds in the garden?

 Sowing seeds into cell trays and planting starts into the ground offer some major advantages to the grower.
-You will be able to get a head start on the growing season by starting weeks before your last frost date.
+You’ll be able to get a head start on the growing season by starting weeks before your last frost date.
 Planting into cell trays also helps increase the number of seedlings that can be grown in a smaller amount of space.
 This is a huge advantage for growers who are growing for quantity.

 Size Comparison Image of 2.5" Seed Pot, 3.3" Pot, 5" Pot, 6 cell and 4 cell inserts